feathersui/feathersui-starling/documentation/help/markdown/flash-pro.md

 ---
-title: Setting up Feathers in Adobe Flash Professional
+title: Setting up Feathers in Adobe Animate CC
 author: Josh Tynjala

 ---
-# Setting up Feathers in Adobe Flash Professional
+# Setting up Feathers in Adobe Animate CC

-Let's get your [Flash Professional](http://www.adobe.com/products/flash.html) development environment ready to use Feathers.
+Let's get your [Adobe Animate](https://www.adobe.com/products/animate.html) development environment ready to use Feathers.

-<aside class="info">These instructions apply to Flash Professional CC.
-Minor variations may exist between different versions of Flash Professional.</aside>
+<aside class="info">These instructions apply to Animate CC.
+Minor variations may exist between different versions of Animate (or older versions of Flash Professional).</aside>

 1. Download the latest stable versions of [Feathers](http://feathersui.com/download/) and [Starling Framework](http://gamua.com/starling/download/).

-2. In Flash Professional, create a new project.
+2. In Animate, create a new project.
 For mobile, you will want to create an **AIR for Android** or **AIR for iOS** project.
 For desktop, you will want to create an **AIR** project.
 For Flash Player in the browser, you will want to create an **ActionScript 3.0** project.

 3. In the **Properties** panel, ensure that the **Target** is set to an appropriate version of the Flash runtime that you are targeting.
 Please check the Feathers README file to see which versions of the Flash runtimes are required for the version of Feathers that you are using.